tacoavengers/Queue-data-structure/README.md

 ### Queue using classes

-The double ended que.
+The double-ended que.
 This allows us to append or pop elements from either side of the list.
 In doing so, we are required to ```import collections``` from the python libary.

 ```
  appendleft() -> --------------------------------- <- append()